-As women begin to take private lessons with me, we often talk about solutions for working in small home sewing spaces.
+As women begin to take online courses with me, we often talk about solutions for working in small home sewing spaces.
 While it’s fantastic if you have room for a large professional pinnable-top sewing/drafting/cutting table (like the one I show you how to create here), I also understand that most people don’t have the space for such a large and heavy permanent table.

 In fact, until I moved into my studio at the Eno River Mill last year, neither did I.

 For the first 8+ years of my custom wedding dressmaking business, I was working out of my 850sf home in a space that’s approximately 11’x12′.
 By the time I moved my business out of the house in 2014, every nook and cranny was filled with “stuff”.